 What you’ll see is a growth of this multi-faceted Europe and I don’t think it’s something we should be frightened of at all, I think we should be very confident.

 Similarly, Osborne said that it was “a good deal for Britain and a good deal for Europe.”
 With the expected treaty change required for increased Eurozone integration, this is where David Cameron hopes to change things.
 He doesn’t intend to attack the Eurozone, rather he hopes to claw back progressive environment, social and employment legislation.
-So even if people argue that leaving the EU helps against the creation of a two-tier system, this is something the Tories have claimed to have prevented already.
 Importantly, the issues have to be clear and conflation of key terms and debates have to stop whatever happens.